Table of Contents

 The exchanges take place through stock exchanges in the stock market, which comprises companies, investors, traders, brokers, sub-brokers, arbitrageurs, and other players.

-Features Of The Stock Market
+Features of the Stock Market

 Some of the major features of the stock market are:

-• Listed Companies: The stock market includes companies that have gone through an initial public offering (IPO) and are listed on the stock exchange.
+- Listed Companies: The stock market includes companies that have gone through an initial public offering (IPO) and are listed on the stock exchange.

-• Stock Exchanges: There are several stock exchanges across the world, including the New York Stock Exchange, the Nigerian Stock Exchange, the London Stock Exchange, etc. The exchanges provide infrastructure for trading shares of the listed companies.
+- Stock Exchanges: There are several stock exchanges across the world, including the New York Stock Exchange, the Nigerian Stock Exchange, the London Stock Exchange, etc. The exchanges provide infrastructure for trading shares of the listed companies.

-• Shares: Shares or stocks represent ownership in a company.
+- Shares: Shares or stocks represent ownership in a company.
 When investors buy company shares, they become shareholders and have a proportional claim on the company’s assets and earnings.

-• Dividends and Capital Gains: Stocks give dividends, a share of the company’s profits distributed to shareholders.
+- Dividends and Capital Gains: Stocks give dividends, a share of the company’s profits distributed to shareholders.
 Capital gains result from selling shares at a higher price than the purchase price.

-Bond Market vs Stock Market: The Difference
+Bond Market vs Stock Market: What is the Difference?

 1. Bond Market vs Stock Market: Maturity Date